 - Safety: Regardless of where the house is mounted, it should be sturdy and resistant to wobbling or slipping.
 Baffles placed above and below the house can help deter predators such as raccoons, rats, and snakes, and the birdhouse itself should be designed to be safe.

 - Monitoring and Cleaning: No matter which birds will be using the house, birders must be able to access the house regularly for proper cleaning and to monitor any hatchlings.
 Mount the house where there is sturdy, level ground below if a stool or ladder will be required to reach it.

 A Word About Window Houses

 Several models of window-mount birdhouses with clear or one-way mirror back panels are available, with the enticing promise of allowing birders to watch birds raising their families with comfortable indoor viewing.
 While birds will use these houses, it is still important that they be sturdily mounted, preferably on a window of a quiet room so nesting parents are stressed as little as possible.
 If birds do use the house, observers should avoid tapping on the glass, shining lights into the nesting box, or otherwise disturbing the birds while the nest is being brooded or when the chicks are young.
-Using curtains inside the room can help keep disturbances to a minimum, and curtains are easy to move aside to check the house.
+Using curtains inside the room can help keep disturbances to a minimum, and curtains are easy to move slightly aside to check the house.
 If nesting birds are disturbed too much, the parents may abandon their nest, or the chicks could try to leave the nest prematurely.

 More Tips for Mounting Birdhouses